 The District will serve as the "lead agency" (the public agency that has the principal responsibility for carrying out and/or approving a project) for the proposed project.
 The governing board of the District is responsible for ensuring that the environmental review and documentation meet the requirements of CEQA.
-The Draft IS/MND is subject to review and comment by responsible agencies and the public during a statutory public review period (30 days).
-Any necessary revisions would be incorporated in the Final IS/MND.
+The Draft IS/MND was circulated for a 30-day public review period from August 9 through September 10, 2022.
+No comments were received on the Draft IS/MND.

-The Draft IS/MND will be circulated for a 30-day public review period.
 Should the District approve the project, it would be required to file a "Notice of Determination" for posting by the County Clerk and the State Clearinghouse.
 The filing of the notice and its posting starts a 30-day statute of limitations on court challenges to the CEQA review of the Project.